 Working smarter means prioritising your work.
 You can then concentrate on the tasks that will make a real difference.

 Leave the least important tasks to last.
 Accept that your in-tray will always be full.
-Don't expect it to be empty at the end of the day.
+Do not expect it to be empty at the end of the day.

 Try to be positive